 But don’t worry, we’ve seen many websites face the white screen of death and we’ve learnt what works and what doesn’t.
-In this guide, we’ll show you how to fix the white screen of death fast and restore your site to normal and get back to business.
+In this guide, we’ll show you how to fix WordPress white screen of death fast and restore your site to normal and get back to business.

-What is WP White Screen of Death?
+What is WordPress White Screen of Death?

-As a WordPress user, you’re bound to encounter the white screen of death some time or the other.
+As a WordPress user, you’re bound to encounter the WordPress white screen of death some time or the other.

 This error is a dreaded one because it has many causes and doesn’t have a clear-cut solution.
 It can occur on your entire website or it can affect only a few pages or the admin panel.

-Since you’re presented with a blank screen and no error message such as “404 Page Not Found”, it can become difficult to determine the underlying cause.
+Since you’re presented with a blank white screen and no error message such as “404 Page Not Found”, it can become difficult to determine the underlying cause.

 Identifying the cause of the problem makes finding the solution easier.

-The white screen of death is usually caused by an error in the database or PHP of your site.
+The WordPress white screen of death is usually caused by an error in the database or PHP of your site.
 The error could’ve popped up for various reasons:

 - You updated your WordPress installation which caused a theme or plugin to become incompatible.
 This means the WordPress software has advanced but the theme or plugin is still running on old software and the two can’t work together.
 Vice versa, you may have updated a theme or plugin which became outdated with the WordPress core.

 - You installed a theme or plugin that’s corrupt or incompatible.